Richard Stallman: Personal life

-Stallman resides in Cambridge, Massachusetts.
+Stallman lives in Boston and moved there after living in Cambridge, Massachusetts for many years.
 He speaks English, French, Spanish and some Indonesian.
 He has said that he is "an atheist of Jewish ancestry" and often wears a button that reads "Impeach God".
+He denies having Asperger's, but has sometimes speculated whether he could have a "shadow" version of it.
+He says he is childfree.

 Stallman has written a collection of filk music and parody songs.